pollyweb-org/pollyweb-docs/3 🤝 Use Cases/02 🍲 Eat & Drink/60 🍽️ Restaurants/31 🌐 Web: Book table 🗓️.md

     Properties:
         $booking

-- SUCCESS|Done.
+- DONE|Done.
 See you then!
 - GOODBYE
 ```